For Physical Therapists and Health Care Professionals

 About the Author

-Meredith attended UPenn for undergrad, then graduated from University of St. Augustine (San Diego) in 2010 with her DPT.
+Meredith graduated from University of St. Augustine (San Diego) in 2010 with her DPT.
 Since then, she has worked in outpatient orthopedics, inpatient rehab, acute care, and home health settings.
-She is currently Head of Content at CovalentCareers, a healthcare career development platform.
-She also writes for Demand Media Studios as a health/medical writer.
+After burning out on patient care, she helped launch NewGradPhysicalTherapy.com, continuing to launch The Non-Clinical PT.
 She is passionate about helping new grads feel welcomed into the PT community, no matter how they choose to use their degrees.
 In her spare time, Meredith enjoys rock climbing, snowboarding, creating art and music, and spending time with her husband and three cats.